sematext/docs/docs/monitoring/spm-monitor-standalone.md

-Title: Standalone Agent Mode
+title: Standalone Agent Mode
+description: Sematext standalone monitoring Java agent is started as a separate process on each machine running the application, and used to retrieve various devops metrics from Solr, HBase, Kafka, Cassandra, Elasticsearch and more

-Unlike the [Embedded, Javaagent-based monitor](spm-monitor-javaagent), the Standalone monitor is started as a separate process on each machine running the application(s) you want to monitor.
+Unlike the [Embedded](spm-monitor-javaagent) Java agent-based monitor, the Standalone monitor is started as a separate process on each machine running the application(s) you want to monitor.
 A separate monitor process should be started for each application monitored on a machine.
 The installer adds